michaelburtonray/vae-docs/v_store_currency.md

 ## Sample Usage

+{% highlight html %}
 Although we are displaying prices in <v:store:currency />, we will always charge your credit card in US Dollars.
+{% endhighlight %}